2026 NBA Eastern Conference Finals odds, predictions: Knicks vs. Cavaliers Game 4 picks by expert on 87-55 run

 No team has ever rallied from a 3-0 deficit in the NBA Playoffs.
 Donovan Mitchell and the Cleveland Cavaliers hope to be the first, starting on Memorial Day when they host Jalen Brunson and the New York Knicks for Game 4 of the Eastern Conference Finals.
 The Knicks shocked Cleveland by rallying from 22 down in the fourth quarter before winning in overtime.
 Games 2 and 3 weren't as close, double-digit victories as New York pushed its overall win streak to 10.
 The Knicks are now one win from their first NBA Finals berth this century.

 Tip-off from Rocket Arena in Cleveland is set for 8 p.m.
 ET.
 New York is favored by 2.5 points in the latest Cavaliers vs. Knicks odds from FanDuel Sportsbook, while the over/under for total points scored is 218.5.
+New York is at -134 on the money line (risk $134 to win $100).
 Before making any Knicks vs. Cavaliers picks, check out the Cavs vs. Knicks predictions from SportsLine's Larry Hartstein.

 A former lead writer for Covers and The Linemakers, Hartstein combines a vast network of Vegas sources with an analytical approach he honed working for Pro Football Focus.
 He tied for 52nd place (out of 1,598 entries) in the 2022 Westgate Las Vegas SuperContest, going 53-34-3 ATS (61 percent).
 Hartstein is 87-55 in his last 142 NBA player prop picks (+2099).
 Anyone following his NBA betting advice at sportsbooks and on betting apps could have seen huge returns.